yogiramchandani/yogiramchandani.github.com/_posts/2013-01-09-Blogging_On_GitHub.md

 Why Jekyll with GitHub Pages ?

-- Minimalistic - It comes with no content, you create the components.
+- Minimalistic - It comes with no content, you create the components (very clean).

-- Convention over configuration - It expects a certain [structure](https://github.com/mojombo/jekyll/wiki/Usage) for your website, reducing the configuration files.
+- Convention over configuration - It expects a certain [structure](https://github.com/mojombo/jekyll/wiki/Usage) for your website, reducing the configuration files (and exceptions due to mis-configuration).

 - [Markdown](http://daringfireball.net/projects/markdown/) - don't need any fancy editors to write posts.